krismorte/database-diagrams/README.md

 docker exec databasediagrams cat /var/log/script.log
 ```

 Depends on the amount of databases and tables this process can take a long time to run, be aware about this.
-By default the script will run everyday at as 07AM you can overrite the env __CRN__
+By default the script will run everyday at as 07AM you can overwrite the env __CRN__

 , but you can run manually to see the result.
 This process can take several minutes depends the database sizes